Mason Teague

-Mason Teague (born 13 July 2003) is an Australian professional rugby league footballer who plays as a lock or forward for the Newcastle Knights in the National Rugby League (NRL).
-He previously played for the Dolphins.
+Mason Teague (born 13 July 2003) is an Australian professional rugby league footballer who plays as a lock or forward for Wakefield Trinity in the Super League.

+He previously played for the Dolphins in the NRL.

 Background

 Teague was born in Sydney, New South Wales and is of Fijian and Cook Island descent.
 He attended St Dominic's College, Penrith.
 He was playing in Penrith Panthers’ under-19s team in NSW Rugby League’s S. G. Ball Cup competition when he was signed by the Dolphins on a three-year deal.

 Playing career

 Club career

 Teague was contracted to the Penrith Panthers as a junior coming through the ranks, before signing with the Dolphins for their inaugural 2023 NRL season.

 Dolphins (2023−24)

 In round 2 of the 2023 NRL season, Teague made his first grade debut for the Dolphins in place of the injured Ray Stone in his side's 20−14 victory over the Canberra Raiders at Dolphin Stadium.

 In 2024 Teague won the Queensland Cup starting at lock for the Norths Devils in the grand final against the Redcliffe Dolphins.
 Two weeks later he also played in their NRL State Championship win over NSW Cup premiers the Newtown Jets.